 Positions must be located in the Philadelphia Prison System, Department of Human Services, or the Department of Behavioral Health and Intellectual disAbility Services.

-Positions provide clinical direction to lower level social service staff, contractors and/or student interns.
+Positions provide clinical direction to all levels of staff including executive staff, lower level social service staff, contractors and/or student interns.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

 Attends and participates in multidisciplinary teams such as the Special Custody Hearing Board, Suicide Prevention Team, Sex Abuse Teamings, Child Fatality and Near Fatality Review Board and the Parole Board; makes recommendations on reports for multidisciplinary teams such as the Special Custody Hearing Board and the Child Fatality and Near Fatality Review Board; provides expert testimony in legal proceedings.

 Prepares reports on psychological examinations for use in educational and vocational guidance, court hearings and psychotherapy, testing requested by the social services staff or required by the courts as part of sentencing; activities of contractors, students, client progress, results of inspection, and related matters; prepares written recommendations pertaining to inmate eligibility for work-release status and parole and to development of service goals for inmates, children, and youth; prepares individual case histories for inmates or children and youths tested or undergoing therapy; makes recommendation for specific corrective action or program improvements; prepares required statistical and narrative reports for the State and Department; maintains records on activities as basis for reports.